elastic/kibana/CONTRIBUTING.md

 #### Running tests using npm task:

-*The Selenium server that is started currently only runs the tests in Firefox*
+*The ChromeDriver that is started currently only runs the tests in Chrome browser*

-To runt the functional UI tests, execute the following command:
+To run the functional UI tests, execute the following command:

 `npm run test:ui`

 The task above takes a little time to start the servers.
 You can also start the servers and leave them running, and then run the tests separately:

-`npm run test:ui:server` will start the server required to run the selenium tests, leave this open
+`npm run test:ui:server` will start the server required to run the UI tests, leave this open

 `npm run test:ui:runner` will run the frontend tests and close when complete

-#### Running tests locally with your existing (and already running) ElasticSearch, Kibana, and Selenium Server:

-Set your es and kibana ports in `test/intern.js` to 9220 and 5620, respectively.
-You can configure your Selenium server to run the tests on Chrome,IE, or other browsers here.

-Once you've got the services running, execute the following:

-`npm run test:ui:runner`

 #### General notes: